-We close this section with some comments on the notion of renormalized solution.
+We close this section with some comments on the notion of renormalized solutions.
 For semilinear equations with Dirichlet operators and general measure data this notion was introduced in \cite{KR:MM}.
 However, the concept of renormalized solutions goes back to the paper by Dal Maso, Murat, Orsina and Prignet \cite{DMOP}, where equations with local nonlinear Leray-Lions type operators are considered.
-In \cite{KR:NoDEA} we observed that one of the equivalent formulation of renormalized solution to local equation with measure data considered in \cite{DMOP} is also suitable for equations with nonlocal operators and smooth measure data in the sense that it allows one to get uniqueness.
-In \cite{KR:MM} we generalized this result to nonlocal equations with general measure data.
+In \cite{KR:NoDEA} we observed that one of the equivalent formulation of a renormalized solution to local equation with measure data considered in \cite{DMOP} is also suitable for equations with non-local operators and smooth measure data in the sense that it ensures uniqueness.
+In \cite{KR:MM} we generalized this result to non-local equations with general measure data.